'Many dead' as avalanche buries hotel after earthquakes rock Italy

-ROME — An earthquake-triggered avalanche buried a resort hotel in central Italy, leaving up to 29 hotel guests and workers either missing or dead, rescue workers said early Thursday.
+ROME — An earthquake-triggered avalanche buried a hotel at a ski resort in central Italy, leaving up to 29 hotel guests and workers either missing or dead, rescue workers said early Thursday.

 Authorities spent the night battling atrocious weather conditions trying to reach the Hotel Rigopiano in the town of Farindola, on the Gran Sasso mountain in the central Abruzzo region.